crutcha/nass3sync/README.md

 TODO

 ## Configuration
-Configuration is done via a YAML file passed to the agent as a flag upon startup.
+Configuration is done via a YAML file.
+The default location for the config file is /etc/warden.yml but can be overriden using the `-configfile` cli flag.
 ```
 warden -configfile myconfig.yml
 ```